-There have been and will continue to be changes to the way that services for asylum seekers and refugees are running due to Corona Virus (Covid-19).
+There have been and will continue to be changes to the way that services for asylum seekers and refugees are running due to COVID 19.

 For information and updates about the organisations offering support in Newcastle please see resources page.

 Mears Asylum Accommodation:

 Mears are responsible for asylum accommodation and if you need to self-isolate, you need to contact your Mears Welfare Manager to discuss this and seek advice.
 You should also notify Migrant Help.

 Any actions undertaken in relation to this should be fully explained by Mearns, ensuring that you understand the importance of self-isolation.
 Mears will use interpreters, where required.

 If you are in self-isolation Mears should keep in regular contact and provide food; sanitary products; anti-bacterial cleaning products etc for the period of time you are expected to be self-isolated.

 The Migrant Help free national phone line operates as usual for asylum queries: 0808 8010 503

 - Doctors of the World has translated health information addressing common questions including how to register with a GP, COVID 19 and the vaccine.